ganesha360/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# 3. Correlation and regression for data analysis
+# DATE : 22.09.23
 # Aim :

 To analyse given data using coeffificient of correlation and regression line